gcoppex/Oblast/README.md

 # Oblast IoT platform
-Oblast is a simple and lightweight IoT platform following the publish–subscribe pattern.
+Oblast is a lightweight IoT platform following the publish/subscribe design pattern.
 The architecture consists of
  - a central server - responsible of collecting and distributing the updates and
  - a list of clients.
-Each client can publish or subscribe (or both) to a variable.
+Each client can publish or subscribe (or both) to a named variable.

-Two clients are provided:
+Two client API are provided:
  - a Python3 module to write your own custom publisher and subscriber (e.g on a Raspberry PI)
- - a C++ library to write (embedded) clients (e.g. on an Arduino board)
+ - a C++ library to write (embedded) clients (e.g. on an Arduino development board)

 ## Autoamtic architecture discovery:
 Once the server is started, it listens to UDP port `1292` and TCP port `1291`.
 The UDP socket is used for the client to discover the server's IP address using a multicast query.
 Once the server is located, the clients are instructed to connect using a TCP channel.